Emma Calvé: Career

 Mme.
 Calve sang at the farewell concert in the Metropolitan in New York last Sunday night, and Mr. Mottl conducted.
 The aria the songstress was to give—an excerpt from Berlioz's Damnation of Faust—was accompanied as skillfully as her capricious tempi and Mr. Mottl's agility made possible.
 An encore was demanded, and the singer came forward and Mr. Mottl went to the piano.
 He began.
 So did she.
 The middle of the song was reached, when she suddenly stopped and ordered him to transpose the rest of the number half a tone lower.
-He did so, although her indulging in her favorite pastime of commenting audibly on his stupidity did not appear to pleas [sic] him particularly.
+He did so, although her indulging in her favorite pastime of commenting audibly on his stupidity did not appear to please him particularly.
 And when the piece was finished the scene indulged in behind the scenes was of such intensity that Mme.
-Calve refused to singer her second number.
-Mr. Mottl went ahead with his part of the program, and when the announcement was made that the soprano would not give her other selection the public applauded heartily.
+Calve refused to sing her second number.
+Mr. Mottl went ahead with his part of the program, and when the announcement was made that the soprano would not give her other selection, the public applauded heartily.

 After this incident, Calvé left the Metropolitan Opera permanently and would only return to New York to perform at Hammerstein's Manhattan Opera House in 1907.

 Calvé gave a farewell concert in March 1909 with conductor Victor Harris and his orchestra at the William A. Salomon mansion in Manhattan.
 It was given as benefit concert for the New York Throat, Nose, and Lung Hospital.
 Later that year a new annex to the hospital containing 50 hospital beds was opened.
 It was named the Emma Calvé Ward.

 Calvé developed an interest in the paranormal and was once engaged to the occult author Jules Bois.